- Not is defined as a word used with a verb to make a negative.

 An example of not used as an adverb is in the phrase "not happy," which means unhappy.

-Origin: ME not, unstressed form of noht, nought, naught: see nought
+Origin: Middle English not, unstressed form of noht, nought, naught: see nought